TianpeiLuke/nlp-pipeline/slipbox/pipeline_builder/pipeline_examples.md

 3. PyTorch Model Training
 4. Model Creation
 5. Packaging
+6. Payload Generation
-6. Registration
+7. Registration
-7. Data Loading (for calibration set)
+8. Data Loading (for calibration set)
-8. Tabular Preprocessing (for calibration set)
+9. Tabular Preprocessing (for calibration set)

 **Key Features**:
+- Uses a function-based approach with the template
+- Demonstrates a complete end-to-end ML workflow for PyTorch models
-- Demonstrates how to use the template with PyTorch models
+- Shows how to use the template's message passing algorithm to automatically connect outputs from one step to inputs of subsequent steps
-- Shows the flexibility of the template system to work with different ML frameworks
+- Includes helper functions for finding configurations by type and attributes

-### 5. PyTorch Model Registration Pipeline
+### 2. PyTorch Model Registration Pipeline

 **Source**: `src/pipeline_builder/template_pipeline_pytorch_model_registration.py`

 **Description**: This pipeline focuses on the model registration steps:
-1. Model Creation
+1. PyTorch Model Creation (using an existing model artifact)
 2. Packaging
+3. Payload Generation
-3. Registration
+4. Registration

 **Key Features**:
+- Uses a class-based approach with the template
-- Demonstrates a pipeline focused on model registration
+- Demonstrates a pipeline focused on model registration without training
+- Shows how to validate and prepare model configurations
+- Includes error handling and validation for model paths

+### 3. XGBoost End-to-End Pipeline

+**Source**: `src/pipeline_builder/template_pipeline_xgboost_end_to_end.py`

+**Description**: This pipeline performs:
+1. Data Loading (for training set)
+2. Tabular Preprocessing (for training set)
+3. XGBoost Model Training
+4. Model Creation
+5. Packaging
+6. Payload Generation
+7. Registration
+8. Data Loading (for calibration set)
+9. Tabular Preprocessing (for calibration set)

+**Key Features**:
+- Uses a function-based approach with the template
+- Demonstrates a complete end-to-end ML workflow for XGBoost models
+- Shows how to create and register a model

+### 4. XGBoost Data Load and Preprocess Pipeline

+**Source**: `src/pipeline_builder/template_pipeline_xgboost_dataload_preprocess.py`

+**Description**: This pipeline focuses on the data preparation steps:
+1. Data Loading
+2. Tabular Preprocessing

+**Key Features**:
+- Demonstrates a simpler pipeline focused on data preparation
 - Shows how to use the template for specific parts of the ML workflow

 ## Common Patterns